vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 In the absense of day VMC, dependent parallel runway operations may be conducted, with an adequate separation standard in place between aircraft operating from adjacent runways.

 ## Circuits
-Circuits are to be flown in the direction coinciding with the Runway designator (Left/Right) at `A024`.
+Circuits are to be flown in the direction coinciding with the Runway designator (Left/Right) not above `A025`.

 ## ATIS
 ### Runway Nomination